 If you are looking for a less technical course – please sign up to Population Health Management, which covers the core curriculum but omits the programming and analytics sessions.

-This course is free and available to all those working in the Midlands Public Health and Social Care sector , e.g. NHS, Public Health, Local Authority, ICBs
+This course is free and available to all those working in the Midlands Health and Care sector , e.g. NHS, Public Health, Local Authority, ICBs etc

 1.00 – 3.00 pm